Taitava/obsidian-shellcommands-test-suite/Welcome.md

 This note offers short guidance on how to get started with testing.
 I will first introduce you the folder structure of this vault (it aims to be simple), and then point you towards the actual testing process and deeper instructions.

-# Currently only supported on Windows and Linux
+# Best supported on Windows and Linux, Mac support in development
-The test suite will be first developed to work on Windows and Linux flawlessly, and then I'll figure out how to make a Mac version of the test suite.
+The test suite works currently really well on Windows 10 and Linux (particularly Xubuntu 20.04).
+Mac should be now supported in theory, too, but as I do not own a Macintosh, I cannot be certain.
+But if the Linux commands work ok on Mac, things should work.

 # Uses CMD.EXE, PowerShell, Bash and Zsh
 **On Windows**: Most commands are executed using [PowerShell Core](https://github.com/PowerShell/PowerShell), but also [PowerShell 5](https://en.wikipedia.org/wiki/PowerShell) and [CMD.EXE](https://en.wikipedia.org/wiki/Cmd.exe) are used for some commands.
 Please have all of these installed if you are testing on Windows!